Surgical Technology (AAS-SUR)

 This program is designed to prepare competent entry-level surgical technologists for employment as members of the surgical team in any surgical facility setting.
 Program instruction includes cognitive, psychomotor, and affective learning domains.
 Students may obtain their Certification as a Surgical Technologist after successful completion of this program and upon passing the national certification examination.
 Students will relate theoretical knowledge to the care of patients undergoing surgery and will develop skills necessary to prepare supplies, equipment, and instruments; maintain aseptic conditions; and assist surgeons with surgical procedures.
 Employment opportunities may be attained in labor/delivery departments, inpatient/outpatient surgery centers, hospital surgery departments, physicians’ offices, and central supply departments.

 ORI 101 will be required for those without prior college coursework as specified in the College Catalog.
-Principles of Biology, BIO 103, is a pre-requisite for Anatomy & Physiology.
-Anatomy & Physiology I is a pre-requisite for program admission.
+Principles of Biology, BIO 103, is a pre-requisite for Anatomy & Physiology I which is a pre-requisite for program admission.
+(Contact the Biology Division Chair to determine if the requirement for BIO 103 may be waived).
 MTH 116, Mathematical Applications, does not meet the minimum requirement for Math.

 |ENG 101||English Composition I||3|